sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 4. Choose **Parameters**.
 5. For ID, enter the **technical coupon ID** from the coupon object you just created.
 6. Choose **Run**.
+7. Make sure you get the HTTP response **200**.

+You have now successfully changed the status of the coupon code.

 ### Generate coupon codes